 Studies show that cruciferous leafy greens especially can help prevent cancer within the gastrointestinal tract, such as colon and bladder cancer, along with breast, lung, esophageal and prostate cancers.

-Recent research shows that these same compounds, when isolated from arugula seeds, have neuroprotective effects that may counteract production of pro-inflammatory cytokines capable of damaging the brain.
+Research shows that these same compounds, when isolated from arugula seeds, have neuroprotective effects that may counteract production of pro-inflammatory cytokines capable of damaging the brain.

 2. Protects Eye Health